malasen/malasen/README.md

 - 🔭 I’m currently working on a web-portal for a CNC business an just started a One year degree of Back End Development education at Noroff School of Technology.
-- 🌱 I’m currently learning Programming Foundations and PHP.
+- 🌱 I’m currently learning Programming with Objects and PHP.

 - 💬 Ask me about anything :)
 -